 4.1 Automatic registration for all exams

-A subject element is concluded with an exam in continuation of the subject element.
-When a student starts on a subject element, the student is automatically registered for the ordinary exam of the subject element.
+The final part of an educational element is an exam.
+When a student starts on an educational element, the student is automatically registered for the ordinary exam of the educational element.

 Students cannot withdraw from programme exams.